-Accountancy Manager's reports have a profitability report that calculates the value of time, labor costs, and other parameters.
+Accountancy Manager’s reports have a profitability report that calculates the value of time, labour costs, and other parameters.
 You can also track your growth strategy and review your fee structure.

 Uku has an additional way of analyzing working time – a detailed monitoring view that Accountancy Manager does not have.
 It gives you insight into client agreements.
 You can add the hours or entries agreed upon with your client, and Uku monitors how far along the progress is.
 You’ll get a notification if you have done more work than necessary.

 Interface, one of the most important things when it comes to software, is the one thing that separates the two software most.
 Accountants might not be as tech-savvy as people in the IT sector.
 Therefore, work management software meant for accountants should be simple to use, easy to understand, and good-looking.
 A good way to simplify work is to hide the more complicated settings and configurations under a Settings menu and leave the main parts on the dashboard.

 Accountancy Manager has a systematized design with a modern interface, including spreadsheets and forms that are easy to navigate and fill out.
 Despite the current interface, it’s inconvenient due to the numerous features requiring multiple clicks to navigate.

 Uku has an elegant, light look.
 The intuitive interface makes it easy to navigate when working with the software.
 Start with a simple but highly customizable dashboard and a comprehensive calendar view to see your daily tasks.
 All configurations are under the Settings & Apps menu, so you don’t need to search for anything.
 It’s also much easier to set up Uku thanks to importing data from Excel sheets or accounting software.